Sign up to get full access to our latest articles, reports, videos and events delivered by military and industry experts and decision makers.

 The announcement came during the Association of the U.S. Army (AUSA) conference, where several vendors highlighted their artillery offerings, such as Hanwha presenting the K9A2 Thunder, and BAE Systems showcasing the Swedish-made Archer howitzer and an upgraded Paladin concept.
 The Army will use this demonstration phase to determine if current market options meet its long-range precision fires needs or if further development is necessary.
 Decisions on procurement and budgeting are anticipated in 2025, with potential funding in the 2026 budget.

-Register for Future Indirect Fires!
+View the agenda for Future Indirect Fires!

 The 2025 Future Indirect Fires Summit will bring together leaders from the indirect fire community to discuss the latest innovations in indirect fire systems, support systems, munitions, and challenges presented by the current conflict in Ukraine.
 Our discussions will focus on achieving enhanced lethality, survivability, precision, and range.